csci104/site/labs/lab9/index.md

 4       8
 ```
 + Insert 14
 + Insert 3
 + Remove 3
 + Remove 4

 - [ ] Show what the tree looks like after each of the above operations.
 Operations should happen sequentially (ie, Insert 3 happens after Insert 14).

+- [ ] Get checked off by a CP!

-#### 3. Range Sum
+#### 3. isBalanced()

+NOTE: this is not a part of lab check off!
+It will merely be REALLY helpful for your upcoming PA :) CPs will prioritize helping those stuck on earlier parts of the lab, and may not give solutions to this part.

 Given the root of a binary tree, determine if the binary tree is height balanced.
 A binary tree is balanced if and only if both of its subtrees are height-balanced and have the same height.

 - [ ] Implement `isBalanced` in `bst.cpp`
-- [ ] Use `make` to run tests.
-Show a TA/CP your passed tests and AVL tree to get checked off!